2014 Bahrain Grand Prix: Qualifying

 Nico Rosberg had the fifth pole position of his career.

 Saturday evening's qualifying session was divided into three parts.
 The first part ran for 18 minutes, eliminating cars that finished 17th or below.
 The 107% rule was in effect, requiring drivers to reach a time within 107 per cent of the quickest lap to qualify.
 The second session lasted 15 minutes, eliminating cars that finished 11th to 16th.
 The final session lasted 12 minutes and determined pole position to tenth.
 Cars who progressed to the final session were not allowed to change tyres for the race's start, using the tyres with which they set their quickest lap times in the second session.
 It was the first dry qualifying session of the season, and the track temperature cooled gradually as it progressed.
-Rosberg set the fastest times in the second and third sessions to clinch his first pole position of the season and the fifth of his career with a time of 1 minute and 33.185 seconds.
+Rosberg set the fastest times in the second and third sessions to clinch his first pole position of the season and the fifth of his career with a time of 1:33.185.
 He was joined on the grid's front row by Hamilton, who locked his brakes going into the first turn on his final timed lap, flat-spotting his tyres and abandoning his attempt.
 Ricciardo qualified in third, but took a ten-place grid penalty for an unsafe pit stop release at the season's previous round in Malaysia.
 Hence, Bottas inherited the position and Pérez took fourth.
 Räikkönen felt uncomfortable with his Ferrari and medium compound tyre issues restricted him to fifth.
 Button—in his 250th Grand Prix— took sixth while an oversteer left Massa in seventh.
 Magnussen and Alonso were eighth and ninth respectively.
-Vettel rounded out the top ten qualifiers due to a lack of track running following his final practice session spin, and a downshifting issue.
+Vettel was 10th due to a lack of track running following his final practice session spin, and a downshifting issue.